 Coronavirus punishes Warren Buffett, as Berkshire Hathaway takes big writedown

-Berkshire Hathaway Inc on Saturday announced a $9.8 billion writedown and 10,000 job losses at its Precision Castparts aircraft and industrial parts unit, as the coronavirus pandemic caused widespread pain at Warren Buffett's conglomerate.
-Despite the writedown, Berkshire said second-quarter net income surged 87% because of gains in common stock investments such as Apple Inc as markets rebounded.
-Operating profit, which the write-down does not affect, fell 10%.
+Berkshire Hathaway Inc on Saturday announced a $9.8 billion writedown and 10,000 job losses at its Precision Castparts aircraft parts unit, as the coronavirus pandemic caused widespread pain at Warren Buffett's conglomerate.
+Despite the writedown, Berkshire said second-quarter net income surged 87% because of gains in stock investments such as Apple Inc as markets rebounded.

+Berkshire, which paid $32.1 billion for Precision in 2016 in its largest acquisition, and which Buffett at the time called a steep price, said COVID-19 caused airlines to slash plane orders, significantly curbing demand for Precision's products.
+Buffett himself soured on airlines during the quarter, selling $6 billion of their stock and telling shareholders on May 2 the industry's future had become "much less clear to me."

-At Precision, revenue fell by one-third, and Berkshire said results may suffer more as the unit undertakes an "aggressive restructuring" to shrink operations.
-Precision ended 2019 with 33,417 employees, meaning it has shed 30% of its workforce.
+Berkshire said Precision, which also makes industrial parts, saw revenue fall by one-third and plans an "aggressive restructuring" to shrink operations.
+Precision ended 2019 with 33,417 employees and has shed 30% of its workforce.
 During the quarter, Buffett, who turns 90 on Aug.
 30, also took advantage of Berkshire's underperforming shares by repurchasing $5.1 billion of stock, even as the pandemic reduced other companies' ability to buy back their own shares.

-Seifert said investors should welcome the buybacks.
+Berkshire's stock has significantly underperformed broader markets since the end of 2018, and Seifert said investors should welcome the buybacks.
 "Berkshire tends to go against the grain, and when so many companies suspended buybacks, Berkshire did the opposite," she said.
-"The market should react positively because it shows Berkshire is confident in its prospects."
+"The market should react positively, because it shows Berkshire is confident in its prospects."

-The repurchases confirmed Berkshire's hint in a July 8 regulatory filing it had become more aggressive with buybacks after loosening its buyback policy in 2018.
-Precision was not the only drag on Berkshire, which said the pandemic caused "relatively minor to severe" damage to most of its more than 90 operating businesses, including lower shipping volume at the BNSF railroad and store closures at See's candies.
+Those repurchases confirmed Berkshire's hint in a July 8 regulatory filing it had become more aggressive with buybacks after loosening its buyback policy in 2018.
+PANDEMIC DAMAGE

+Berkshire businesses suffering from the pandemic also include the BNSF railroad, which saw lower shipping volumes, and retailers including See's candies that temporarily closed stores.
+Companies in which Berkshire recently made large investments have also been struggling.

-Berkshire said it also took a $513 million charge on its 26.6% stake in Kraft Heinz Co, which on July 30 took writedowns on several of its businesses, including its Maxwell House and Oscar Mayer brands.
+Berkshire recorded a $513 million loss on its 26.6% stake in Kraft Heinz Co, after the food company took several writedowns including for Maxwell House and Oscar Mayer.
+Meanwhile, Occidental Petroleum Corp, where Berkshire invested $10 billion last August, has also pummeled by sinking oil prices.

-Quarterly net income rose to $26.3 billion, or $16,314 per Class A share, from $14.07 billion, or $8,608 per share, a year earlier.
+Berkshire's overall quarterly net income rose to $26.3 billion, or $16,314 per Class A share, from $14.07 billion, or $8,608 per share, a year earlier.
+That followed a $49.75 billion first-quarter loss.
 An accounting rule requires Berkshire to report unrealized stock gains and losses with net results, causing huge swings that Buffett considers meaningless.
-Berkshire's net loss was $49.75 billion in the first quarter.

-In contrast, Geico said pretax underwriting profit increased fivefold to $2.06 billion because people drove less, resulting in significantly fewer accident claims.
-That bump is likely temporary.
-Berkshire said Geico could suffer underwriting losses for the rest of the year because it is giving $2.5 billion of credits on auto and motorcycle policy renewals.
+Geico's pretax underwriting profit increased fivefold to $2.06 billion because people drove less, resulting in significantly fewer accident claims.
+But Berkshire said Geico could suffer underwriting losses for the rest of the year, as it awards drivers $2.5 billion of credits on auto and motorcycle policy renewals.

-Berkshire ended June with a record $146.6 billion of cash and equivalents, in part because Buffett exited his bet on the airline industry by selling $6 billion of stock.
-Buffett has deployed some cash since June, agreeing to buy some Dominion Energy gas assets for $4 billion and buying more than $2 billion of Bank of America Corp stock, already one of its largest investments.
+Berkshire ended June with a record $146.6 billion of cash and equivalents, and bought just $797 million of equities in the quarter.
+Buffett has since deployed some cash, agreeing to buy some Dominion Energy gas assets for $4 billion and adding more than $2 billion of Bank of America Corp stock.

-Berkshire's stock has underperformed broader markets since the end of 2018.
-Through Friday, the stock had risen 3% over that time, while the Standard & Poor's 500 was up 34%.

 - READ MORE ON: